k8si/wetube/README.md

 3. Set your `GOPATH`: `export GOPATH=$PWD/peer`
 4. Build all of the things: `./build.sh [your-email] [your-computers-hostname]` (the arguments to `build.sh` are used to generate RSA keys -- the script will ask you for a password, which you should leave blank for security reasons i.e. I am not secure about whether or not anything will work if you provide a password)
 5. Start all of the things: `./start.sh [your-public-ip-address]`
 6. Open a browser window to `http://localhost:8080` and start tubin'.
 It might be more fun if you repeat steps 1-5 process on a bunch of internet-connected computers that are on different subnets.
+See *Kicking the Tires*.

 **NOTE** `start.sh` will start the GUI, the http server, and the Wetube client as background processes (it prints the PID for each).
 If you for some reason should want to stop any of these components, you'll have to `kill [pid]`.
-Alternatively, you could just run the relevant commands in separate windows:
+Alternatively, you could just run the relevant commands in separate windows (which may be easier anyhow):

 			./wetube [your-public-ip-addr]
 			./gui